 “I was fortunate to go on one of the first Honor Flight trips and the emotion and gratitude of our veteran heroes was priceless,” Mayor Leffingwell said.
 “It is a tremendous honor to share with the Greatest Generation my appreciation for their service and sacrifice to our country.”

 The Veterans who participate in one of our flights continue to talk about their experience as a memory they will never forget.

 We’d love if you would leave a note of appreciation to our WWII Veterans, head on over to the Honor Flight Austin’s Facebook page and leave a comment!
 We also share photos, announcements and updates on our flights on our Facebook page.
 Again, we encourage you to honor our WWII Veterans with a note of appreciation!

 |Without your support, this trip of a lifetime would not happen.
 You play a major part in honoring our Veterans.|

 The Honor Flight Austin mission is to transport veterans with a specific priority given to those residing within 14 counties listed below to Washington, D.C. to visit those memorials dedicated to honor their service and sacrifices and return them home to their families and loved ones.

 Honor Flight serves the following counties: Bastrop, Bell, Blanco, Burnet, Caldwell, Fayette, Gillespie, Gonzales, Hays, Lee, Llano, Milam, Travis, Williamson Counties.

 Of all of the wars in recent memory, it was World War II that truly threatened our very existence as a nation and as a culturally diverse, free nation.
-Now, with over one thousand World War II veterans dying each day, our time to express our thanks to these brave men and women is running out.
+It is estimated that 640 World War II veterans are dying each day, our time to express our thanks to these brave men and women is running out.